ietf-tapswg/api-drafts/draft-ietf-taps-arch.md

 ## Glossary of Key Terms

 This subsection provides a glossary of key terms related to the Transport Services architecture.
-It provides a simple description of key terms that are later defined in this document.
+It provides a short description of key terms that are later defined in this document.

 - Application: An entity that uses the transport layer for end-to-end delivery of data across the network {{?RFC8095}}.
 - Cached State: The state and history that the implementation keeps for each set of associated Endpoints that have been used previously.